pmpknu/MyFilmList/.github/SECURITY.md

 # Security

-@maxbarsukov/MyFilmList takes the security of our software products and services seriously.
+MyFilmList takes the security of our software products and services seriously.

-If you believe you have found a security vulnerability in any @maxbarsukov/MyFilmList -owned repository, please report it to us as described below.
+If you believe you have found a security vulnerability in any MyFilmList-owned repository, please report it to us as described below.

 ## Reporting security issues

 ⚠️ Please do not report security vulnerabilities through public GitHub issues. ⚠️

 Instead, please kindly email us at maximbarsukov@bk.ru